steven-liou/tailslideReadmeDraft/SDK_README.md

 **Parameters:**

 - An object with the following keys
-  - `server` a string that represents the url and port of the NATS server.
+  - `server` a string that represents the URL and port of the NATS server.
   - `appId` a number representing the application the microservice belongs to
   - `sdkKey` a string generated via the Tower front-end for NATS JetStream authentication
   - `userContext` a string representing the user’s UUID
   - `redisHost` a string that represents the url of the Redis server
-  - `redisPort` a number that represents the port number of the redis server
+  - `redisPort` a number that represents the port number of the Redis server

 ---